Buy Your Wife a Motorcycle? Are You Crazy?

 It’s now six months since you two have been riding.
 You must wait and wait and wait until she says, “Honey, I think I am ready for something bigger to ride.”
 Then off you two go to a dealer who will allow you to test ride again.
 Sell off the smaller bike, accessorize the newer, bigger bike, and off you two go into the sunset, or Sturgis, or anywhere you can imagine, in one piece, together.

-Cliff Brown owns a motorcycle rider training school with classes in northern Florida and southern Alabama.
+Cliff Brown is an MSF instructor in northern Florida.
 His story is a culmination of 15 years of running into the situation described.
-To learn more about Cliff or to sign up for a class, visit his Web site at learn2ride.biz.

 Want to share your story?
 Click here to find out how.